thomasjbell7/p1xt-guides/README.md

 | [HTML/JS: Making webpages interactive](https://www.khanacademy.org/computing/computer-programming/html-css-js)                                                        |            |
 | **Capstone**                                                                                                                                                          | **Status** | **Evidence** |
 | Create a website highlighting what you learned and built during this tier.
 Use this as an opportunity to create a portfolio of your projects, notes, blog posts, etc. |            |

+#### Note from Thomas

+I do have some high level knowledge of most of this (I've attempted learning programming before), so I'm skipping Tier X, and moving straight to Tier 0.
+I believe that this will be a much better use of my time.

 ### Tier 0 - Web Development - Fullstack Bootcamp - App Academy Open